A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: The General Model

-In Figs. \ref{taLOGLOGcomplet} and \ref{trhoLOGLOGcomplet}, we have represented the evolution of the scale factor and density of the universe as a function of time.
-The universe exhibits two types of inflations: an early inflation due to the Planck density $\rho_P=5.16\, 10^{99}{\rm g}/{\rm m}^3$ (vacuum energy) and a late inflation due to the cosmological density $\rho_{\Lambda}=7.02\, 10^{-24}{\rm g}/{\rm m}^3$ (dark energy).
-They are connected by an $\alpha$-era where the scale factor and the density evolve algebraically.
+In Figures \ref{taLOGLOGcomplet} and \ref{trhoLOGLOGcomplet}, we have represented the evolution of the scale factor and density of the universe as a function of time.
+The universe exhibits two types of inflations: an early inflation due to the Planck density $\rho_P=5.16\times 10^{99}~{\rm g}/{\rm m}^3$ (vacuum energy) and a late inflation due to the cosmological density $\rho_{\Lambda}=7.02\times 10^{-24}~{\rm g}/{\rm m}^3$ (dark energy).
+They are connected by an $\alpha$-era during which the scale factor and the density evolve algebraically.
 In this period, the universe is decelerating (for $\alpha>-1/3$).
-There exist a striking ``symmetry'' between the early and the late evolution of the universe.
-The early universe is described by a polytropic equation of state of index $n=1$ and the late universe is described by a polytropic equation of state of index $n=-1$.
+There~exists a striking ``symmetry'' between the early and the late evolution of the universe.
+The early universe is described by a~polytropic equation of state of index $n=+1$ and the late universe is described by a~polytropic equation of state of index $n=-1$.
 On the other hand, the cosmological constant $\Lambda$ in the late universe plays the same role as the Planck constant $\hbar$ in the early universe.
-In particular, Fig. \ref{trhoLOGLOGcomplet} shows that the density varies between two bounds $\rho_{max}=\rho_P$ and $\rho_{min}=\rho_{\Lambda}$ that are fixed by fundamental constants.\footnote{We note that these bounds come from the properties of the polytropic equation of state (\ref{intro1}).
-In this sense, they may be connected to the bound on the mass of white dwarf stars (Chandraekhar's mass) which also comes from the properties of a polytropic equation of state with index $n=3$ describing an ultra-relativistic degenerate fermionic gas \cite{chandramass}.} These values differ by a factor of the order $10^{122}$.
+In particular, Figure~\ref{trhoLOGLOGcomplet} shows that the density varies between two bounds $\rho_{max}=\rho_P$ and $\rho_{min}=\rho_{\Lambda}$ that are fixed by fundamental constants [Note 10: these bounds come from the properties of the polytropic equation of state (\ref{intro1}).
+This is a bit similar to the bound on the mass of white dwarf stars (Chandrasekhar's mass) which also comes from the properties of a polytropic equation of state with index $n=3$ describing an~ultra-relativistic degenerate fermionic gas \cite{chandramass}.].
+These values differ by a factor of the order of $10^{122}$.
 The early universe is governed by quantum mechanics ($\hbar$) and the late universe by general relativity ($\Lambda$).

-\subsection{The cosmic coincidence problem}
+\subsection{The Cosmic Coincidence Problem}